Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 Each fiber has its own personality and quirks.
 And learning about fiber content will have you choosing the perfect yarn for every project!

 • Wool: Warm and cozy, perfect for winter projects.
+Wool yarn is durable and suitable for various projects, but it's best to avoid it for lightweight items.

 • Cotton: Breathable and soft, great for summer wear.
+Cotton yarn is machine washable and dryable, making it a practical choice for projects that require easier care.

 • Acrylic: Versatile and budget-friendly, ideal for beginners.